-Rich, creamy, smooth and decadent all describe this amazing dessert!
-Not only does it taste amazing, it come together in about 15 minutes with only 4 simple ingredients.
+Rich, creamy, smooth, and decadent all describe this amazing dessert!
+Not only does it taste amazing, but it also comes together in about 15 minutes with only 4 simple ingredients.

 What is a Posset?

 This is one of those recipes where you can not make substitutions, except for changing up the citrus.
 You need the fat from the heavy cream to react with the acid in the citrus.
-So you can not use milk or a lower fat cream, it must be heavy cream, otherwise you’ll be drinking your posset.
-The portions are meant to be small, usually just half a cup, so you don’t need to worry to much about the calories.
-Just dive right in to the the silky decadence and enjoy!
+So you can not use milk or lower fat cream, it must be heavy cream; otherwise you’ll be drinking your posset.
+The portions are meant to be small, usually just half a cup, so you don’t need to worry too much about the calories.
+Just dive right into the the silky decadence and enjoy!

 For this Recipe:

-This dessert comes together very quickly, in about 15 minutes to be exact!
-You simple combine the heavy cream and granulated sugar in a small saucepan.
+This dessert comes together very quickly, in about 15 minutes, to be exact!
+You simply combine the heavy cream and granulated sugar in a small saucepan.
 Heat over medium-high heat, stirring constantly.
 Bring to a gentle boil, and boil for 3 minutes, continuing to stir.
-If the boiling cream is bubbling too much, turn heat down to a medium, but maintain a gentle boil.
-To prevent it from boiling over, lift the saucepan off of the burner for a few seconds to allow the posset to settle down, then return to burner and continue stirring.
+If the boiling cream is bubbling too much, turn the heat down to a medium, but maintain a gentle boil.
+To prevent it from boiling over, lift the saucepan off of the burner for a few seconds to allow the posset to settle down, then return to the burner and continue stirring.
 After the 3 minutes, remove from heat and whisk in the lilikoi juice.
 Pour the mixture into serving dishes.
 Cover and chill in the refrigerator for at least 4 hours or until set.
-That’s it, you’re done!
+That’s it; you’re done!

 The serving size for this dessert is just 1/2 cup.
 It is a rich dessert, yet delicate.
 You certainly could make the serving sizes bigger, but you obviously would get fewer servings.
 For 1/2 cup servings, ramekins or custard cups work perfectly for this recipe.